How to find the best coffee in Fresno

 4. Notice the aftertaste (finish).
 Does it linger pleasantly, or vanish quickly?

-Keep a simple journal: note the café, roast date, origin, and your impressions.
-Over time, you’ll start recognizing patterns—maybe you consistently prefer high-altitude, washed-process beans from Central America.
-This self-awareness is the foundation of finding your personal “best.”
+Keep a simple journal: note the caf, roast date, origin, and your impressions.
+Over time, youll start recognizing patternsmaybe you consistently prefer high-altitude, washed-process beans from Central America.
+This self-awareness is the foundation of finding your personal best.

 7. Join Local Coffee Communities